BMC Discovery 20.08

 - Rest APIs: The REST API is intended to be used by a script or program that wants to interact with and control a BMC Discovery appliance from a remote machine.

-- Export APIs (CSV and XML): The BMC Discovery Exporting discovered data using the CSV and XML APIs enable users to interrogate the datastore using a script or program, and receive data back as a stream of text, an empty string, or a return code.
+- Export APIs (CSV and XML): The BMC Discovery Exporting discovered data using the CSV and XML APIs enables users to interrogate the datastore using a script or program, and receive data back as a stream of text, an empty string, or a return code.

 - CyberArk Enterprise Password Vault: CyberArk Enterprise Password Vault (CyberArk Vault) is a third-party application, which enables you to centrally manage credentials for the various systems that are installed in your environment.
 BMC Discovery provides an integration with CyberArk Vault to obtain credentials that are required to perform scans.